- Annual Report (login)

 Clemson University is a land-grant research university, located in upstate South Carolina.
-It’s home to five academic colleges, the Eugene T. Moore School of Education and the Calhoun Honors College, with nationally recognized programs, centers, institutes, a distinguished faculty and a location that offers countless resources.
+It’s home to seven academic colleges, and the Calhoun Honors College, with nationally recognized programs, centers, institutes, a distinguished faculty and a location that offers countless resources.

 Clemson University provides students with an educational experience that few universities can match.
 Activities based on curricular commitments, such as Creative Inquiry, study abroad, internships and opportunities to conduct research with faculty, provide Clemson’s students a unique and personalized educational experience.
 With Clemson University as their classroom, they are able to take advantage of the vast opportunities afforded to them by a land-grant research university.